Living Well with Autism: Beyond the Limitations

 In more recent times the learning disability and autism sector has deservedly been the focus of greater attention.
 With approximately 1.5 million people in the UK with a learning disability and 1% of the population with an autism spectrum condition it is a continuing process to make things better for those that are living with or affected by learning disability and/or autism.

 Open Forum Events has and enviable reputation for hosting highly informative, practical and thought-provoking meetings, bringing together key stakeholders to discuss, debate and help formulate future policy and action.

-The Learning Disabilities and Autism: Improving Care Conference & Exhibition will be no exception in continuing to drive the agenda to improve lives.
+The Learning Disabilities and Autism: Improving Care conference will be no exception in continuing to drive the agenda to improve lives.

 There has been some significant activity and new developments in recent months and this conference, with the insightful contributions from the expert speakers, will provide delegates with updates on:

 As we enter 2020 join us at the Learning Disabilities and Autism: Improving Care conference with the hope that by the end of the decade, if not sooner, inequalities will be a thing of the past for people with learning disability and/or autism.

 In May 2019, NHS England announced an extra £5 million of funding specifically to care for people with a learning disability.
 The prime concerns include the scale of premature deaths of people with learning disabilities and/or autism, based on the latest data that has revealed that individuals are dying 25 years earlier than the general population.
 The NHS is committed to carrying out reviews improve care and take action nationally to tackle serious conditions.

 To further enhance care and treatment, the Department of Health and Social Care has undergone a consultation focusing on specialist training for health and care professionals to better understand the needs of people and make the necessary adjustments to support them.